thomasweng15/E.V.E./README.md

 Next Steps
 ----------
-1. 	improve conversational AI.
-2. 	make screenshot storage location variable and store the path in datafile.txt.
+1. 	make screenshot storage location variable and store the path in datafile.txt.
-3.  provide Arduino communication/control as an action to be triggered by voice command.
+2.  provide Arduino communication/control as an action to be triggered by voice command.
-4. 	design a GUI!
+3. 	design a GUI!
-5.	when no results are found by wolfram alpha, redirect to AI response
+4.	when no results are found by wolfram alpha, redirect to AI response
-6. Add a mute function
+5. Add a mute function

 Contributors